cwiredu1/CS-617-Assignments/README.md

 # CS-617-Assignments
-This repository contains all assignments completed by me as a part of the academic course- CS 617: Programming with Python
+This repository contains all assignments completed by me as a part of the academic course- CS 617: Programming